thinus283-ux/LR/README.md

    * PPN \beta \approx 1.000000
    * **Conclusion:** Seamlessly recovers Standard General Relativity in local weak-field limits.

-## 🌌 Speculative Subsection for curious viewers: The Microphysical Unified Quantum Gravity Framework## An Exploratory Non-Singular, Self-Regulating Deterministic Engine on a Riemann-Cartan Manifold (U₄)
+## 🌌 Speculative Subsection for curious viewers not part of the core Thoery: The Microphysical Unified Quantum Gravity Framework## An Exploratory Non-Singular, Self-Regulating Deterministic Engine on a Riemann-Cartan Manifold (U₄)

 ## 1. The Core Action and Global Fields
 To escape the ad hoc pitfalls of standard modified gravity, we define a unified action where the geometric spacetime metric $g_{\mu\nu}$, a dynamical torsion tensor $T^\lambda_{\;\;\mu\nu}$ natively present on a Riemann-Cartan manifold (U₄), and a dilatonic scalar field φ couple directly to a Unified Dark Fluid (Ψ).